 The Hall’s first Board of Directors, in addition to the Executive Committee, consisted of Pat Dandrea, Jim Gregory, Lee Hite, Joe Irwin, Steve Kasun, Jenny Moran, Bob Pennington and Sue Condrin-Shields.

-In 1996, Andrews coordinated the enhancement of the Hall’s scholarship program with Reliance Bank, and the Hall has now awarded $96,000 to deserving student-athletes.
+In 1996, Andrews coordinated the enhancement of the Hall’s scholarship program with Reliance Bank, and the Hall has now awarded more than $125,000 to deserving student-athletes.
 Even though the Hall recognizes inductees every two years, the scholarship program remains annual.

 Under Andrews’ leadership, the Hall of Fame also moved from The Casino at Lakemont, which hosted six banquets (1990-2000) after the first three at Penn State Altoona, to the Blair County Convention Center.

 The Convention Center expanded the Hall of Fame’s drawing ability even more as crowds of 900-plus became regular, with a high mark of 1,100 in 2012, when the guest speaker was Pittsburgh Steelers quarterback Ben Roethlisberger.
 The 2012 banquet also marked the Hall of Fame’s silver anniversary, and 20 past inductees returned to be recognized.